Slashdot is powered by your submissions, so send in your scoop

 We see this all the time in the discussion forums - someone comes in with "I don't know how to do this", and everyone jumps in to help.
 If it's a homework problem we can rephrase, use analogy, and solve a similar problem... but we can't outright give the answer or the exact steps for solving.

-• I received an under graduate and master’s degree from traditional universities.
+I received an under graduate and master’s degree from traditional universities.
 I also received two masters’ degrees through on-line classes.
 In my opinion programs like edX are the future of education, but on-line degrees are still not regarded with the same level of prestige as those received through traditional education.
 In part this has been due to questionable practices of some on-line educational institutions.
-How can this perception be changed and do you have and do you have any plan
+How can this perception be changed and do you have and do you have any plans in that regard?

-• First let me say thank you, I really appreciate edx.org and the freedom it allows for me to continue learning new subjects.
+First let me say thank you, I really appreciate edx.org and the freedom it allows for me to continue learning new subjects.
 I just started taking my first class on edx yesterday, Leaning from Data, via Caltech, it looks to be a very interesting course!
 My question is about the future graduates from edx or similar online learning centers.
-Will people from around the world be able to compete in the global job market while using a degree or certificate from an online institute instead of a degree from a phy
+Will people from around the world be able to compete in the global job market while using a degree or certificate from an online institute instead of a degree from a physical institute?
+If so, how do you see that changing our world?
+Cheers, Scott Arendt

 • by IRGlover ( 1096317 ) on Tuesday October 01, 2013 @11:27AM (#45003943)